sampsyo/cs6120/content/blog/2019-10-23-ive/index.md

 requires calculating dominators.
 A backedge is defined as any edge in the control flow graph where the source vertex _is dominated by_ the sink.
-Therefore to even start thinking about optimizing we need to calculate the dominators and do a brief reachability analysis.
+Therefore to even start thinking about optimizing we need to calculate the dominators and do a basic reachability analysis.
 See the pictures below for an example CFG with backedge annoations.

 <img src="cfg.png" style="width:50%"/><img src="dom.png" style="width:50%"/>
 On the left hand side we have the control flow graph where its only backedge is represented as a dashed line.
-The right hand side picture shows all of the dominators; each red line can be read as "is dominated by".
+The right hand side picture shows all of the dominators; each red line can be read as "is dominated by."
 As you can see, the only edge in the CFG which is the reverse of an edge in the dominator graph is the backedge from `body` to `loop`.

 There are some other subtleties here with nested loops or two loops which happen to have the same entry block.
-We elide these into single loops to avoid incorrectly re-writing induction variables while only looking at one loop at a time.
+In these cases, we combine these overlapping loops into a single loop.
+Otherwise we could incorrectly identify or re-write IVs by looking at incomplete information.
 This approximation of loop structure prevents our analysis from finding some optimization opportunities but preserves correctness.